opensourcedesign/opensourcedesign.github.io/content/jobs/2016-11-28-Logo-for-Libreflip.md

 status: solved
 compensation: gratis / maybe some money later on when funding has been secured.
 date_posted: 2016-11-28
+how_to_apply: Contact ijon@c-base.org, hanging out on freenode, usually in #c-base
 ---
 I need a Logo for an opensource pageturning  Bookscanner that I will be building.
 The name of the project is "Libreflip"